-This time of the year is always hard as an educator with burnout.
+This time of the year is always hard as a teacher with burnout.
 As educators, we give our entire hearts to our profession and our kids.
 As a result, sometimes we neglect to take care of ourselves.
 In the process of caring for others and teaching others, we get lost somewhere and I know that in the winter, burnout really starts getting to a lot of teachers, myself included.
 These past two years of education have been difficult, to say the least, and it is vital that we as educators take care of ourselves so we can be our best for our students – just like on an airplane, you put on your mask before you put on your partner’s.

 Here are a few different ways you can reset and refresh yourself to get you through the rest of the year.